-There will also be a significant social research element.
-The team will identify the views of funders, developers, and design teams - those actively involved in low carbon housing and those currently not.
+There is also a significant social research element to the project.
+The team have identified the views of funders, developers, and design teams - those actively involved in low carbon housing and those currently not.
 Views from contractors and site-based staff building low carbon homes are also being collected.

-A sample of residents’ attitudes and expectations will be identified prior to them moving in to the selected developments, followed by feedback once they have moved in and again once they have spent some months in their new homes.
+A sample of residents’ attitudes and expectations have been identified prior to them moving into the selected developments, followed by feedback once they have moved in and again once they have spent some months in their new homes.

-Observations from the design and construction stages and analysis of the performance, together with the opinions provided, will inform the steps required to accelerate the uptake of low cost low carbon homes.
+Observations from the design and construction stages and analysis of the performance, together with the opinions provided, will inform the steps required to accelerate the uptake of low cost, low carbon homes.